Measurement uncertainty

-In metrology, measurement uncertainty is the expression of the statistical dispersion of the values attributed to a measured quantity.
+In metrology, measurement uncertainty is the expression of the statistical dispersion of the values attributed to a quantity measured on an interval or ratio scale.

 All measurements are subject to uncertainty and a measurement result is complete only when it is accompanied by a statement of the associated uncertainty, such as the standard deviation.
 By international agreement, this uncertainty has a probabilistic basis and reflects incomplete knowledge of the quantity value.
 It is a non-negative parameter.